 Charles Hadlock, Frederick S. Addy Distinguished Chair in Finance, will serve as associate dean for faculty and doctoral programs.
 Hadlock will replace Robert Wiseman, who has held these responsibilities as the college’s senior associate dean.

-For the past 23 years, Hadlock has served the college ably and enthusiastically in various capacities.
+For the past 23 years, Hadlock has served the college in various capacities.
 Notably, he was the director of the finance doctoral program from 2002 to 2004 and again from 2005 to 2015, in addition to being the associate chairperson and the interim chairperson for the Department of Finance from 2008 to 2010.

 In this role, Hadlock will focus on the hiring, retention and mentoring of faculty, with a focus on promoting excellence in teaching and learning.
 In addition, he will oversee the college’s doctoral programs, including supporting their recruitment, supervision and placements.